-The core policy was produced by the Diocese of Norwich in collaboration with an external national RSHE AND LIFE SKILLS Adviser.
+The core policy was produced by the Diocese of Norwich in collaboration with an external national RSHE Adviser.
 The policy has been subject to thorough consultation with the whole-school community including pupils, parents/carers, staff, school governors and where relevant appropriate members of the wider community such as medical professionals and faith leaders.

-Pupil consultation has ensured the needs of all pupils can be met through the delivery of an age and stage appropriate RSHE AND LIFE SKILLS curriculum that addresses relevant issues informed by analysis of public health data and pupil priorities.
+Pupil consultation has ensured the needs of all pupils can be met through the delivery of an age and stage appropriate RSHE curriculum that addresses relevant issues informed by analysis of public health data and pupil priorities.
 Consultation methods included pupil questionnaires given to all pupils in the school as well as interviews with children in each year group.
-Parental questionnaires and open evenings provided information from parents on what they thought were key issues facing the community.
-Teachers, during two staff meetings, also gave their opinions and signed off the final curriculum document.
+In creating our policy, we consulted parents using questionnaires which provided information on what they thought were key issues facing the community.
+Teachers have also given their opinions and signed off the final curriculum document.
 Finally the governors of the school met and approved the curriculum and policy.
 Key needs identified were online safety and safety with technology, lessons focussing on puberty and sex education (in relevant year groups), mental health wellbeing and how friendships and relationships can alter and change over time.